Virginia’s slogan is, “Virginia is for Lovers,” for a reason. Virginia is for lovers of family, history, mountain, beaches, and so much more.

 The state is full of excellent colleges and universities, including top-rated public and private schools.

 By enrollment, George Mason University in Fairfax is the largest public research university in the state, with a student population over 39,000.

-Liberty University in Lynchburg is not only the largest private school in Virginia, it is the largest university in the state with an enrollment near 80,000.
+Liberty University in Lynchburg is not only the largest private school in Virginia, it is the largest university in the state with an enrollment over 100,000.

 While Virginia is a great state to seek higher education, it also boasts strong secondary and primary education systems.

 Some of the state’s highest performing school districts are in Falls Church, Arlington, West Point, and Yorktown.
 From kindergarten through elementary school and high school, the education provided in Virginia is top-notch.